 However, you need to have a very generous company to be able to access the Jaguar I-Pace on a company car scheme, since leasing or purchase costs are very high.
 This is still a £65,000 car, so it'll be mostly directors and company owners who benefit from the BiK savings.
 If you regularly drive the electric Jaguar in central London, you won’t have to pay the Congestion Charge until 2025, either.
 With many major towns and cities in the UK and Europe set to introduce emissions-based restrictions and charges over the coming years, that’s not a perk to take lightly.

 The only sting in the tail is the high cost of insurance.
 The I-Pace is rated in groups 49 and 50 – the latter the same as the Tesla Model X and the highest possible insurance group, so be sure to get a quote before buying the car.

 An eight-year/100,000-mile warranty applies to the I-Pace’s battery, while Jaguar’s standard three-year/unlimited-mileage warranty covers every other aspect of the car.

 Electric motors have vastly fewer moving parts than petrol or diesel engines – we’re talking thousands fewer – so they don’t need maintenance as regularly.
 This is why the I-Pace only needs servicing every two years or 21,000 miles, but it’s not cheap despite the long intervals; a one-off up-front payment of around £1,000 will cover servicing for the first three years, or you can spread the cost into monthly instalments.

-As with all electric cars, you don’t pay basic road tax on an I-Pace thanks to its zero-emissions status.
+As with all electric cars, you don’t pay road tax (VED) on an I-Pace at the moment thanks to its zero-emissions status.